dwc0011/packer-plugin-amazon/.web-docs/components/builder/chroot/README.md

   longer used and the following options become required: ami_virtualization_type, pre_mount_commands and root_volume_size.

+- `skip_mount_device` (bool) - Optionally Skip Mounting the device.
+If true, no mount steps will be performed.
+A custom provisioner must be used to handle mounting the device.

 - `mount_options` ([]string) - Options to supply the mount command when mounting devices.
 Each option will be prefixed with -o and supplied to the mount command ran by Packer.
 Because this command is ran in a shell, user discretion is